ccsmith13/React-Github-User-Card/README.md

 ## STEP 3 - Fetch the User's Followers

-- When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/< Your github name >/followers
+- When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/< Your github name >/followers DONE
-- Set that data to state as well, and display the data in your app
+- Set that data to state as well, and display the data in your app DONE

 ## STEP 4 - Style the User Card